Abnormal Uterine Bleeding

 At what age is a woman most likely to experience abnormal uterine bleeding?

-Abnormal uterine bleeding is most commonly seen in girls (between ages 9 and 16), who have just started to menstruate, and perimenopausal women in their mid-40s.
+Abnormal uterine bleeding is most commonly seen in girls who have just started to menstruate, and women in their mid-40s who are nearing menopause.
 Essentially, the problem is most common at the beginning and end of the reproductive years.

 What causes abnormal uterine bleeding?

 The most common cause of abnormal uterine bleeding is a hormone imbalance (typically, too much estrogen or not enough progesterone).
 Other causes include the following:

 - Ovulation problems, such as polycystic ovary syndrome (PCOS, a condition in which cysts grow on the ovaries, disrupting the balance of hormones)